Sweden

 AMR Research program

-The Swedish national research program on antibiotic resistance aims to preserve the possibility of effective treatment of bacterial infections in humans and animals.
+The national research program on antibiotic resistance aims to preserve the possibility of effective treatment of bacterial infections in humans and animals.
 The program committee includes representatives from Formas, the Swedish Research Council for Health, Working Life and Welfare (Forte), Vinnova, the Medical Products Agency, the Swedish Agency for Marine and Water Management, Sida, Fohm, the National Board of Health and Welfare, the SVA and Research Institutes of Sweden (Rise).

 The Swedish government has appointed to the Public Health Agency of Sweden (Fohm) and the Swedish Board of Agriculture to chair an intersectoral coordinating mechanism that brings together representatives from national authorities and organisations.
 More information on the Intersectoral coordinating mechanism against antibiotic resistance.